ganeshgautam-official/Cohort_Performance_And_Temporal_Trends_in_OnlineRetail/README.md

 **Revenue and Acquisition**:
 - What is the monthly revenue generated from December 2010 to December 2011?
 - How many new customers were acquired in each month?
+- How many active customers made purchases each month?

 **Retention and Churn**:
 - How many customers are retained each month across cohorts?